 Ideas and discussion on no-show policies vary based on individual practices.
 In general, the no-show policy you select and its effectiveness are directly related to your patient base.
 If your no-show policy and your specific patients do not go well together, you may lose patients.

-Patients who are already worried about finances may choose to find a new provider, regardless of the length of their relationship with you, rather than pay an additional fee.
+Patients who are already worried about finances may choose to find a new provider, regardless of the length of their relationship with you, rather than pay an additional cancellation fee.
 A “three strikes” policy may also not be in your best interest as it means you are voluntarily increasing your attrition rate.
 So, is there a happy medium?

-4 No-Show Policies that Won’t Scare Off Patients
+4 Effective No-Show Policies

-2. Fee, erased upon return—When a patient no-shows, a small fee is added to their bill.
+2. Fee, erased upon return—When a patient no-shows, a small no-show fee is added to their bill.
 The fee is removed once the appointment is rescheduled and the patient arrives on time.

 3. Reward policy—Other practices are trying to reward patients for keeping their appointments and coming on time.
-Each week, patients who’ve kept their appointment are entered into a drawing for a gift card or other reward.
+Each week, patients who’ve kept their scheduled appointment time are entered into a drawing for a gift card or other reward.

 4. Detention policy—Several practices have also tried a “detention” policy.
-Patients who miss an appointment are required to attend a 30 minute session at the practice that focuses on healthcare issues and the importance of keeping their appointments.
+Patients who miss an appointment are required to attend a 30-minute session at the practice that focuses on healthcare issues and the importance of keeping their appointments.
 Only after completing the session are they allowed to reschedule their appointment.
-While it may seem that extra time or resources devoted to a patient who no-showed is counter-intuitive, many providers see this as a way to improve communication and goodwill with patients.
+While it may seem that extra time or resources devoted to a patient who is no-showed is counter-intuitive, many providers see this as a way to improve communication and goodwill with patients.

 And the best no-show policy?
 Stop no-shows before they happen